alzel/MPBIO-BBT015.github.io/gene_prediction_exercise.md

 We will analyze two genomes, one from prokaryote and one from eukaryote - Escherichia coli ATCC 25922 and Candida albicans A123 respectively.
-We will use two standard tools for finding genes, i.e. Prodigal and Augustus.
+We will use two standard tools for finding genes, i.e. Prodigal (`https://github.com/hyattpd/Prodigal`) and Augustus(`https://github.com/Gaius-Augustus/Augustus`).

 ## Prokaryotic gene annotation